-So if your child or loved one is diagnosed and living with Niemann-Pick disease, there is no reason to hesitate in getting in touch with some of the wonderful charities listed below!
+So if your child or loved one is diagnosed and living with Niemann-Pick disease (ASMD or NPC), there is no reason to hesitate in getting in touch with some of the wonderful charities listed below!
 They make extra special experiences happen, which for an individual (and family) affected by a serious disorder can become priceless memories; going on a wonderful holiday, meeting their favourite celebrity hero, a fantastic bedroom makeover – the list goes on…but they all effectively have the same outcome, which is a magical moment and a very happy young person!

 (Please note, grant giving organisations and wish foundations can also assist in a range of other ways; from paying for a new kitchen appliance, to funding a once in a lifetime trip – they can be an amazing)

 This charity completely changes the world for special children throughout the UK; whether it’s through donations for treatment and therapy, the provision of specialised equipment, or even organising dying wish holidays – the team are completely dedicated to investing in the lives of disabled children and their families.

 Telephone: 01782 600 265 or 01782 600 266

 By fulfilling the dreams of children and young adults (ages 2-21 years of age) who are living with a serious condition – this fantastic charity enriches lives by focusing on positive empowerment.
 They do this by facilitating amazing memories for entire families, which have a lasting impact on every single person involved.
 The success of this charity is all thanks to the friendly team who provide support and care along every step of the way, and who over the past 27 years have fulfilled more than 5,000 young people’s dreams!